 Because many of the diseases that plague the developing world are preventable, Success Helping Hands For Africa Initiative regularly reinforces the basics of sanitation and hygiene when working with a community.
 Key prevention techniques like hand washing, cleaning of utensils and positioning of sanitation facilities in relation to water sources are emphasized.

 In addition, Success Helping Hands For Africa Initiative (SHHAI) has partnered to form Mother’s Support Groups in villages across Sierra Leone.
 These groups promote and educate mothers on child nutrition, exclusive breastfeeding, infant and child care, and disease care and prevention.
-Please see the Health and Nutrition page of this website for additional information on Mother’s Support Groups.

 In developing countries, every additional year of education can increase a person’s future income by 10 percent.
 Adult education leads to a better educated workforce and more stable economy.

 SHHAI supports English and computer education in Nigeria, Gambia , Liberia and Zambia, equipping young adults with skills that give them a critical edge in the job market.
 SHHAI additionally trains Africa teachers to improve both classroom technique and student performance.

 SHHAI also educates parents and law enforcement agencies in West Africa, about human traffickers and how to protect their children.